FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Evaluation

-For the Llama3.1 8B model, the TTFT of {\sys} increases when background load reaches 10GB, as the system begins swapping memory to disk.
-Overall, {\sys} achieves an average $1.87\times$ speedup with maximum up to $3.05\times$ over Strawman-OPT across memory conditions ranging from 0GB to 10GB.
+\textbf{Impact of Memory Pressure:} Figure~\ref{fig:diff-mem} shows the TTFT of different models under varying background memory pressure.
+When the background load is 0GB, both CMA and {\mem} allocations are fast, so {\sys} achieves a similar cold-start TTFT to Strawman-OPT.
+However, as memory pressure increases, {\sys} maintains a low TTFT while the TTFT of both Strawman and Strawman-OPT grows rapidly.
+This is because high memory pressure leads to excessive page fragmentation, forcing CMA to merge fragmented pages.
+Overall, {\sys} achieves an average \textbf{1.87$\times$} speedup over Strawman-OPT, with a maximum of up to \textbf{3.05$\times$}, across memory conditions from 0GB to 10GB.